-5 best ATAS instruments for searching for ‘managed money’ in any market.
-Settings and examples
+5 best instruments for searching for ‘managed money.
+Examples

 A big number of articles about trading is devoted to the subject of how to track actions of the ‘managed money’.
 We also wrote many times about it in our blog (for example, Catching major players in the act of doing).
 Despite this fact, the interest in the subject of searching for major players is still high.